The Village Mountain Mission Project

 The Dominican Republic

-The villages we serve are in the province of Puerto Plata, on the north slope of the Cordillera Septentrional mountain range.
+The villages of the mission are in the province of Puerto Plata, on the north slope of the Cordillera Septentrional mountain range.
 Historically, the area was settled by Native American tribes until the arrival of Columbus in 1492.
 Over the next few centuries, the Spanish and French built colonies and imported slaves from Africa, creating a plantation economy on the island centered around sugarcane.

 Today, the Dominican Republic is a representative democracy, and home to more than eight million people.
 Unfortunately, its economy is weak, with unemployment as high as 85% in the rural villages.
 For a large number of families, the day-to-day task is finding food and water.
-However, in spite of the little they may have, they are a warm, friendly, humble people and very appreciative of the work we are doing to help them.
-We work closely with the villagers, and they help in the decisions on which homes that we build.
+However, in spite of the little they may have, they are a warm, friendly, humble people.
+We work closely with the villagers to make the decisions about the homes that we build.